tinaponting/protect-wordpress/README.md

 Updated files:

+-Updated: 221014: .htaccess1 for more speed and some files not needed (doubles)
-- Updated: 221013, wp-content .htacces so it protect themes js files:)
+- Updated: 221013: wp-content .htacces so it protect themes js files:)
-- Updated: 2201008  .htacces1 for betrer spam preotect wp.login/register:)
+- Updated: 2201008: .htacces1 for betrer spam preotect wp.login/register:)
-- Updated: 2201007 wpcontent uploads folder, no you can only download if you are admin/photo, prevents stealers!
+- Updated: 2201007: wpcontent uploads folder, no you can only download if you are admin/photo, prevents stealers!
-- Updated: 221004  All folders/htacces files checked -checked Lynx checker:)
+- Updated: 221004: All folders/htacces files checked -checked Lynx checker:)
-- Updated: 221004  wpincludes/js for better security!
+- Updated: 221004: wpincludes/js for better security!
 - Updated: 221004 wpcontent/themes for better security!
 - Updated: 221002 wp-content uploads and wp-content for more security!
 - Updated: wp-includesfolder, .htaccess for more security.